astr0coder99/exoplanet-project/README.md

 ## Project Goals
 -Use Python to clean and organize exoplanet data for analysis.

--Look for patterns and trends that could help explain how planets form or behave in other solar systems.
+-Search for patterns and trends that could help explain how planets form or behave in other solar systems.

 -Investigate how key features like planet size, orbit length, and other factors relate to habitability.